 Open daily 9 a.m.–5 p.m.

-This 36-acre farm includes an old-fashioned country store featuring the farm’s own honey, maple, jams and jellies and more.
-All of the farm’s products can be put into customized gift baskets.
-In the fall, enjoy harvest hayrides, pumpkins, farm animals and gardens.
-Maple sugaring on premise in March.
+36-acre farm with an old-fashioned country store with the farm’s own honey, maple, jams and jellies and more.
+All the farm’s products can be put into gift baskets.
+In the fall harvest hay rides, pumpkins, farm animals and gardens.
+Maple sugaring on premises in March.

 PARDEE ROSE GARDEN